9 Reasons Your Affiliates Do Not Trust You & How To Fix Them Fast

 Also ask why your cookies expire so soon (was it the default setting?).
 If your cookies are 7 days and a customer buys on day 8 does your affiliate no longer deserve any credit for generating that sale?
 Make a stand, proudly broadcast to your affiliates that your cookies last for 90 days, 180 days, a year or never expire!

 Never try and tempt affiliates in with big commissions and then reduce them, unless you've made it very clear it's a limited offer.
 A drop in commission could tip the balance and leave your affiliates carefully planned pay per click campaign costing them.
 And that affiliate is more likely to just go elsewhere than risk losing money again.
 So if ever you find you have to reduce commissions, justify it very well and give plenty of notice.

 9. Pulling the Rug

 Make sure your campaign is sustainable.
 I've seen campaigns that "ran out of money" within weeks leaving affiliates scrambling to switch their (now unpaid) offers.
 It requires some effort from affiliates to promote your products.
 The best will have taken significant time to plan how to sell your product and built copy and content around it.
 Some will go the extra mile of building an entire site around your products.
 These things can take time to build momentum, so please don't pull the rug on your hard working affiliates by running out of budget within a couple of weeks or months of launching.
 Plan and structure your affiliate program to build a permanent relationship with your affiliates.

 Now Be Loud And Proud

-And once you fix these problems, don't just do it quietly - shout it loud to your affiliates.
+Once you fix these problems, don't just do it quietly - shout it loud to your affiliates.
 Those that didn't realise will appreciate your honesty that you found a problem and fixed it.
-And those that knew may just become your new best friends.
+And those that did know may just become your new best friends.